Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Omitted Proofs

 Similar to the previous case, if $i$ was to deviate to $S'_i$, then we would have

-Therefore, we always have $\lim_{n \rightarrow \infty} \frac{u'_i}{u_i} \leq 1$ and therefore $S^{\text{SP+PI}}_i$ is an equilibrium.
+Therefore, we always have $\lim_{n \rightarrow \infty} \frac{u'_i}{u_i} \leq 1$ and therefore $S^{\text{SP+SAMF}}_i$ is an equilibrium.

 Now consider the second case where there exists another arm $j \neq i$ with $M_j =m'$.
-If arm $i$ follows the equilibrium strategy of always giving $M_i$ in the PI MAB phase, then by the FATA property of performance incentivizing algorithms we have $\E[T^{\text{PI}}_i(n)]\ge\frac{n}{\bk}-o(n)$.
+If arm $i$ follows the equilibrium strategy of always giving $M_i$ in the SAMF phase, then by the FATA property of SAMF algorithms we have $\E[T^{\text{SAMF}}_i(n)]\ge\frac{n}{\bk}-o(n)$.
 Following similar analysis we have